jonnyfairbanks96/mentorship-material/README.md

 # Mentorship
-My personlly made content for a self-taught programmer, coder, or computer science
+My personal content gathered for a self-taught programmer, coder, or computer science

 This is just some content that will help bootstrap your overall developing career.
 All the items in here are just links and websites that will